Faculty of Computing, Law and Psychology | School of Psychology

 Contact me

 Gillian Hill joined the Psychology Department as a full-time lecturer in January 2017.
-Previously she taught as a visiting lecturer alongside her DPhil research at the University.
-She is programme director for the undergraduate Psychology BSc programme and currently delivers the core module of Research Methods and Statistics alongside Psychology of Emotion, and optional modules including Animal Behaviour.
+Previously she taught as a visiting lecturer alongside her PhD research at the University.
+She is programme director for the undergraduate Psychology BSc programme and currently delivers the core module of Research Methods and Statistics alongside Conceptual and Historical Issues in Psychology, and optional modules including Animal Behaviour.
 In addition, she supervises undergraduate and postgraduate project students.
 She is a Chartered Psychologist (CPsychol) and Fellow of the Higher Education Academy (FHEA).

-Gillian works as part of the University’s CREATE research team, her principal research interest being in creative problem solving and specifically insight moments; which are sudden Aha or Uh-oh moments of new understanding.
+Gillian researches in the area of creativity and performance, her principal research interest being in creative problem solving and specifically insight moments; which are sudden Aha or Uh-oh moments of new understanding.
 Gillian uses a variety of methods in her research, both interview and online questionnaires alongside face-to-face experimental work, where she explores how psychological and physiological (for example heart activity) factors impact on the experience of insight.

 In addition, Gillian is passionate about sharing psychological knowledge with a range of audiences.
-She is co-founder (alongside University of Chester researcher Dr Shelly Kemp and Edinburgh Napier University researcher Dr Lindsey Carruthers) of UK Creativity Researchers, who hold annual conferences to present research and explore the Psychology of Creativity from a multidisciplinary perspective, looking to build impact, skills and collaborations.
+She is co-founder (alongside Dr Shelly Kemp, Kings College London and Dr Lindsey Carruthers, Edinburgh Napier University) of UK Creativity Researchers, who hold annual conferences to present research and explore the Psychology of Creativity from a multidisciplinary perspective, looking to build impact, skills and collaborations.

 Contact Gillian: